bantunes82/springboot-soccer-game/rest-team/README.md

 -  Postgres
 -  Keycloak

-### Approach 3 - Building a Container Image with Buildpacks and using Docker Compose
+### Approach 3 - Building a Container Image with Buildpacks and use Docker Compose to run the application and dependents containers

 With this approach you need to have docker and docker-compose installed in your local computer.